NSPCA: Tuli Elephant Case

 The NSPCA became well known for its involvement and handling of the Tuli Elephant case in 1998.
 The case involved thirty (30) juvenile elephants that were forcibly removed from their natural herds in the Tuli area of Botswana.
 The elephants had been transported to South Africa and were being trained using a circus elephant and individuals who had come out from Malaysia to do so.
 The training methods used were cruel and inhumane.
 A guilty verdict was given in court, this was a landmark achievement for the NSPCA and wild animals in South Africa.

 Nelson Mandela Patron-in-Chief

 On 24 November 1994 Nelson Mandela, the former president of South Africa, became the Patron-in-Chief of the NSPCA. an honour he held until his death in 2013.
-After Mandela's death, the NSPCA described as a man dedicated to human kind, to his country, friend and foe, animal and human; he stood for equality throughout his life.
+After Mandela's death, the NSPCA described him as a man dedicated to human kind, to his country, friend and foe, animal and human; he stood for equality throughout his life.